hlbao/personal_site/content/home/miscellaneous.md

 design:
   view: 4
 ---
-I have some very cool tattoos
+I have some very cool tattoos.